donga0223/Local-Level-Forecasting/data/README.md

    - State–County mapping
    - FIPS codes

-   The dataset has also been uploaded to this folder as an `.xls` file and is available for download.
+   The dataset has also been uploaded to this folder as an `Health.Service.Areas.xls` file and is available for download.